 29 February 2012

-Supported by the Ministry of Education and the Finnish Football Association, they organize competitions, coaching, educational and recreational activities for the different groups and coordinate activities with other social agencies.
+The Homeless World Cup National Partner in Finland is the Homeless Academy Association.
+Supported by the Ministry of Education and the Finnish Football Association, they organise competitions, coaching, and educational and recreational activities for their different groups and coordinate activities with other social agencies.

-Both of them are still involved in soccer, with Anne playing in Division 2 in Helsinki as well as coaching a young girls’ team.
-Bengt plays Division 3 Futsal.
+Both of them are still involved in soccer, with Anne playing in division 2 in Helsinki as well as coaching a young girls’ team.
+Bengt plays division 3 Futsal.

 They also support new groups of players at the Homeless Academy.

 Marko's journey through rehab brought him to the Finnish program in Tampere, which is part of the Homeless Academy.
-He started playing regular football within the programme and this involvement led to him being picked for Team Finland at the Paris 2011 Homeless World Cup.
+He started playing regular football within the programme, and this involvement led to him being picked for Team Finland at the Paris 2011 Homeless World Cup.